AlignedCookie88/FireClient/README.md

 - Reverting chat tags to the old style
 - Removing VIP tags from messages and `/whois`
 - Showing plot IDs and names in the tab list (separately toggleable)
+- Uploading packs from the resourcepack folder to a webserver for use as a plot resourcepack - `/uploadpack`

 ### Plot actions
 - Freezing the camera